mlionello/mlionello/README.md

 **Other skills** (unranked):
   - **Protocols:** OpenSoundsControl (OSC) and TCP/IP
   - **Databases:** Basic knowledge of SQL and MySQL
-  - **Tools:** AFNI, PureData, Android, HTML, CSS, and tiny bit of PhP
+  - **Tools:** AFNI, Git, PureData, Android, HTML, CSS, and tiny bit of PhP

 ## Projects